pyomeca/bioptim/README.md

 Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, depending on the capabilities of your IDE.

 Please note that one can change the dynamic function associated to any of the configuration by providing a custom dynamics_function.
-For more information on this, please refer to the Dynamics and DynamicsList section right before.
+For more information on this, please refer to the Dynamics and DynamicsOptionsList section right before.

 #### TORQUE_DRIVEN
 The torque driven defines the states (x) as *q* and *qdot* and the controls (u) as *tau*.